-The Directors continue to assess the potential financial and other impacts of the coronavirus (COVID-19) outbreak to the Fund.
-The current high level of uncertainty regarding the severity and length of COVID-19 on investment markets has impacted the general level of interest rates and as a result the returns to investors are likely to remain low.
-The Directors and management will continue to monitor this situation.
+The Directors continue to assess the potential financial and other impacts of the coronavirus ("COVID-19") outbreak to the Fund.
+The current high-level of uncertainty regarding the severity and length of COVID-19 on investment markets has impacted investment outcomes and increased volatility in investment performance during the period.